-Add to Selection mode
+Add or Remove Selection mode

-This mode is far more useful and is switched on and off by pressing the <Shift>+<F8> key combination.
+This mode is used in this lesson and is switched on and off by pressing the <Shift>+<F8> key combination.

-Add to Selection mode keeps any selected cells selected as you navigate to a new position on the worksheet using the keyboard.
+Add or Remove Selection mode keeps any selected cells selected as you navigate to a new position on the worksheet using the keyboard.
 You don't need to explicitly turn this mode off as Excel will do this for you.